The #1 Way to File Formal Complaints Against HOA In Arizona

 Learning how to file a complaint against HOA in Arizona can be difficult if you're unfamiliar with the process.
 Arizona is a bit more lenient regarding HOAs than other states because the homeowners are very much protected by law.
 However, the board can overreach on some occasions.
 Sometimes you can try to resolve the problem by speaking to the management company responsible for the association, but it fails.

-So if you're having a dispute with your HOA in Arizona, it's best to file a complaint with DoNotPay with these easy steps:
+So if you're having a , it's best to file a complaint with DoNotPay with these easy steps:

 - Choose and describe the nature of your complaint (neighbors, maintenance, etc).